Djokovic Eyes History At French Open As Swiatek Launches Title Defence - UrduPoint

 The Russian lost in the first round on each of his first four visits before making the quarters in 2021.

-"I would never (have) thought I would be able to make this (win a clay-court title)," Medvedev said after beating Rune in the Rome final.
+"I also don't want to put too much pressure on myself, in a way," said Medvedev.

-"But I have to be honest -- a Grand Slam is always bigger."
-In-form youngster Rune, who made a surprise run to last year's quarter-finals, could face Casper Ruud in the last eight in a rematch of a bad-tempered meeting 12 months ago.
+"But what happened in Rome was amazing, especially beating a lot of good players."
+Danish youngster Holger Rune, who made a surprise run to last year's quarter-finals, could face Casper Ruud in the last eight in a rematch of a bad-tempered meeting 12 months ago.

 Ruud went on to be thrashed in the final by Nadal and also lost the US Open showpiece match to Alcaraz.